NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • Regular practice is essential to overcome initial difficulties and develop fluency in SQL.

-What are the Key Features and Functions of SQL?
+What Are the Key Features and Functions of SQL?

 SQL possesses various features and functions that make it an indispensable tool for data professionals.
 Understanding these key components can enhance your ability to leverage SQL effectively.
 Here’s an overview of its features: